magento/knowledge-base/docs/guides/kb-formatting-guide.md

 For the list of supported languages check https://github.com/github/linguist/blob/master/lib/linguist/languages.yml.

-If the highlighting doesn't work for a certain language in markdown, to make it at least highlighted when published to https://support.magento.com/hc/en-us/, use the following HTML:
+If the highlighting doesn't work for a certain language in markdown (that is, language is not supported), to make it at least highlighted when published to https://support.magento.com/hc/en-us/, use the following HTML:

 ```html
 <pre><code class="language-%language-code%"